 • Claims history.
 A claim in the past 5 years can add 20% to your next premium; a clean record gets no-claim discounts.

-The same cover varies up to 40% between insurers — always get at least 3 quotes with the same sum insured and excess before choosing.
-First home buyer budgets are already tight after stamp duty — budget the full insurance premium alongside the deposit in our stamp duty calculator.
+The same cover can vary significantly between insurers, always get at least 3 quotes with the same sum insured and excess before choosing.
+First home buyer budgets are already tight after stamp duty, budget the full insurance premium alongside the deposit in our stamp duty calculator.

 How to Compare Home Insurance Quotes